MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-onboarding.md

 ## Troubleshoot onboarding issues

 >[!NOTE]
->The following troubleshooting guidance is only applicable for Windows Server 2016 and lower.
+>The following troubleshooting guidance is only applicable for machines onboarded using the Microsoft Monitoring Agent (MMA).

 If you encounter issues while onboarding a server, go through the following verification steps to address possible issues.